-The largest revenue source for the School is the State of Florida (88%).
+The largest revenue source for the School is the State of Florida (87%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.
-The School's state revenue increased due to an increase in the number of students.

-The largest concentration of expenses is Instruction related functions which accounted for 55% of total expenditures.
+The largest concentration of expenses was for Instruction which represents 50% of total expenditures.
 Instruction expenses increased primarily due to an increase in instructional staffing and employee benefits due to the increase in students.
-The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.